 Precision Acoustics can design and build transducers based upon 1-3 piezo-composite.
-These transducers are ideal for devices with centre frequencies in the range 200 kHz to 1 MHz.
+These transducers are ideal for devices with centre frequencies in the range of 200 kHz to 1 MHz.

 1-3 piezo-composites are custom designed on a “per-device” basis and can be optimised for either transmit-only or transmit-receive applications.
-The offer the capability to produce lower frequency devices that are smaller in size, and with a broader bandwidth, than conventional piezo-ceramic materials.
+They offer the capability to produce lower frequency devices that are smaller in size, and with a broader bandwidth, than conventional piezo-ceramic materials.

 To obtain a quotation, fill in Transducer Design Questionnaire below.